andreas-vox/ScribusCTL/README.md

 This is a branch of Scribus 1.5.1svn aimed at implementing complex text layout in Scribus.

-NOTE: work has proceeded on the HOST_Oman repo: https://github.com/HOST-Oman/scribus BRANCH "ctl" Items 1-5 are basically done and the final version will be merged with 1.5.3svn.
+NOTE: work has proceeded on the HOST_Oman repo: https://github.com/HOST-Oman/scribus BRANCH "ctl"

+Items 1-5 below are basically done and the final version will be merged with 1.5.3svn.

 The following phases are planned right now: